-Although the University has not officially suspended exchange in AY2021/22 Semester 1 (Fall 2021), a good amount of risk still remains when making any financial commitments at this time.
-Students are strongly encouraged to withhold from making any non-refundable transactions until at least they have received their Student’s Pass (Visa) confirmation as well as their Entry Approval.
-Purchasing your airline tickets prior to receiving your Student’s Pass and Entry Approval is extremely risky as the University cannot guarantee your application for either immigration document will be successful.
+NUS is looking to resume exchanges in AY2021/22 Semester 2 (Spring 2022), but a risk still remains that exchange may be suspended due to the evolving COVID-19 situation worldwide.
+Students are strongly encouraged to refrain from making any non-refundable transactions until they have received their Student’s Pass (Visa) confirmation as well as their Entry Approval.
+Purchasing your airline tickets prior to receiving your Student’s Pass and Entry Approval is extremely risky as there is no guarantee that the Singapore government will accede to your applications for either immigration document.

-obtaining their Entry Approval.
-For more general information on the housing application process, please refer here
+.
+For information on off-campus housing options, please refer here

-Exchange in AY2021/22 Semester 2 corresponds to a new application cycle.
+Exchange in AY2022/23 Semester 1 corresponds to a new application cycle.
 Your home university will need to re-nominate you and if nominated, you will need to put in a new application for this exchange period.
 Please check with your home university’s International or Study Abroad Office to see what options are available to you.

 Yes, a new exchange application will need to be submitted.
-NUS will share the updated application information and timeline with your home university in August 2021.
-The application portal for AY2021/22 Semester 2 exchanges will be open from 1 September to 1 October 2021.
+NUS will share the updated application information and timeline with your home university.

 Unfortunately, NUS is not planning to offer a virtual exchange option at this time.

-Please check with your home university’s International or Study Abroad Office to see what options are available to you; and if you are interested in pursuing the non-exchange option in AY2021/22 Semester 2 (Spring 2022), please refer to this webpage for more details.
+Please check with your home university’s International or Study Abroad Office to explore what options are available to you; if you are interested in pursuing the non-exchange option in AY2022/23 Semester 1 (Fall 2022), please refer to this webpage